Westmoor Primary School

-Please find policy and opportunity to comment at the bottom of this page.
+Please find policy at the bottom of this page.

 The coordination of this comes under the umbrella of Inclusion.
 Provision is delivered for all children, including those with specific needs and challenge for all.

-Special Educational Needs (SEN) and Disability Information Report
+Special Educational Needs and Disability (SEND) Information Report

 Whole School Provision Offer